owntone/owntone-server/INSTALL.md

 Required tools:

-- ANTLR v3 is required to build forked-daapd, along with its C runtime (libantlr3c).
+- ANTLR v3 is required to build owntone-server, along with its C runtime (libantlr3c).
 Use a version between 3.1.3 and 3.5 of ANTLR v3 and the matching C runtime version.
 Get it from <http://www.antlr3.org/>
 - Java runtime: ANTLR is written in Java and as such a JRE is required to